Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 And this person says, *Yes, I use it as a feeling*.

 The person using nonviolent communication says, *I see.
-So you're asking whether I feel warm, tender, cuddly emotions toward you*.
+You're asking whether I feel warm, tender, cuddly emotions toward you*.

 The other person said, *Yes*.

 And then the partner says, *Well, you see, we people in nonviolent communication, we use the word love as a need, not as a feeling.
 That's why I had to get this clear.
 But now that I know that you use the word love as a feeling, and I can see how important this is to you, I'll do my best to answer you honestly.
-So please ask the question again*.
+Please ask the question again*.

 The person says "*Do you love me?*"